nasa/GeneLab-Training/On-Demand/Access_Analysis_JN.md

 <br/>

-3. Return to Canvas and upload your completed JN to "HANDS-ON_ACTIVITY_X" to receive credit.
+3. Return to Canvas and upload your completed JN to "HANDS-ON_ACTIVITY_3" to receive credit.